acuparse/acuparse/README.md

 Acuparse is open-source software.
 Released with an AGPL-3.0+ license.
 It also uses several other open source scripts.
 Their licences included where available.

-3rd party scripts located in `src/pub/lib`.
+Included 3rd party scripts are located in `src/pub/lib`.

 See [LICENSE](LICENSE) for more details.